SandaruEARL/SandaruEARL/README.md

 - 👋 Hi, I’m @SandaruLashan
-- 👀 I’m an Android developer with passion for cybersecurity
+- 👀 I’m an Android developer(flutter) with passion for cybersecurity
-- 🌱 I’m currently learning flutter and native development
+- 🌱 I’m currently learning native development
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me sandarulashanherman@gmail.com
 - 😄 Pronouns: ...